-A Family Care Plan is a collection of documents that describes who shall provide care for your children, as well as disabled or elderly family members who are dependent on you for financial, medical, or logistical (e.g., food, housing, transportation) support if you are away due to military duty (training exercises, temporary duty, or deployments).
-The plan lists the legal, medical, logistical, educational, monetary, and religious arrangements for family members, addresses all foreseeable situations, and must be detailed enough to provide for a smooth transfer of responsibilities if you are away.
-The plan also includes explicit details for who will have short-term custody in case of no-notice deployment, as well as who will provide long-term custody if needed.
+A family care plan is a collection of documents that describes who shall provide care for your children, as well as disabled or elderly family members who are dependent on you for financial, medical or logistical (for example, food, housing, transportation) support if you are away due to military duty (training exercises, temporary duty or deployments).
+The plan lists the legal, medical, logistical, educational, monetary and religious arrangements for family members, addresses all foreseeable situations and must be detailed enough to provide for a smooth transfer of responsibilities if you are away.
+The plan also includes explicit details for who will have short-term custody in case of no-notice deployment, as well as who will provide long-term custody, if needed.

-Each of the Services has a form for ensuring that you have been counseled about a Family Care Plan.
+Each of the services has a form for ensuring that you have been counseled about a family care plan.
 Although all service members are highly encouraged to develop a plan, there are some instances in which you are required to have a plan and to update it annually.
-You are required to have a Family Care Plan if you are:
+You are required to have a family care plan if you are either:

-- married with custody or joint custody of a child whose non-custodial biological or adoptive parent is not your current spouse, or
+- Married with custody or joint custody of a child whose non-custodial biological or adoptive parent is not your current spouse

 If your custodial agreement is already in place and does not contain a provision related to military relocation, you can work with the court and your child's other parent to modify the order appropriately.

 Under SCRA, you can obtain a "stay" or postponement of court or administrative proceedings if your military service materially affects your ability to proceed in the case.
-SCRA provides for an automatic stay of ninety days in these proceedings when you request this protection in writing.
-Any additional delay beyond the mandatory ninety-day stay period is awarded at the discretion of the judge, magistrate, or hearing officer.
+The SCRA provides for an automatic stay of 90 days in these proceedings when you request this protection in writing.
+Any additional delay beyond the mandatory 90-day stay period is awarded at the discretion of the judge, magistrate or hearing officer.
 This protection does not apply to any criminal court or criminal administrative proceedings.
 Should your spouse attempt to change child custody status while you are deployed, you can invoke your rights under the SCRA to postpone the hearing.

 Individual state laws related to military child custody

 Through the USA4 Military Families initiative, the DoD is partnering with the states to support military families.
-USA4 Military Families seeks to engage and educate state policymakers, not-for-profit associations, concerned business interests, and other state leaders about the needs of military members and their families.
+The initiative seeks to engage and educate state policymakers, not-for-profit associations, concerned business interests and other state leaders about the needs of military members and their families.
 One issue currently addressed by the initiative is to ensure that deployment separation does not determine child custody decisions.

 Installation legal assistance offices